Sling TV vs. Hulu Live: Which is the Best Streaming Provider?

 One more thing many readers ask as they compare Sling TV vs. Hulu is local channels.
 While we believe the best way to get local channels is with a digital antenna like the Mohu Leaf on Amazon, you can also get local channels on both Sling TV and Hulu Live.

-It’s easier to get local channels on Hulu.
+It’s easier to get local channels on Hulu, making it one of the better alternatives to Sling TV.
 Major networks ABC, CBS, FOX, and NBC are all included in Hulu Live.

 If local channels matter to you and you’re leaning towards Sling TV, we recommend buying a digital antenna to ensure you are able to watch all your local channels.